Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 2-3 are rejected under 35 U.S.C.
+Claim 3 is rejected under 35 U.S.C.
 103 as being unpatentable over Yiournas (U.S. Patent No. 4,276,879, as above).

-For claim 3, Yiournas discloses the invention substantially as claimed, including the exclusion zone being a distance beyond the boundaries of the guide element (Figs. 1-6: 61), but fails to show said exclusion zone is a space extending over 2 to 4 mm around said guide axis.
+For claim 3, Yiournas discloses the invention substantially as claimed, including wherein the exclusion zone being a distance beyond the boundaries of the guide element (Figs. 1-6: 61), but fails to show said exclusion zone is a space extending within the range of 2 to 4 mm around said guide axis.
 It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the device of Yiournas to include the exclusion zone being a distance beyond the boundaries of the guide element for the advantage of protecting a body part of the bird not to be injected with fluid, since it has been held that where routine testing and general experimental conditions are present, discovering the optimum or workable ranges until the desired effect is achieved involves only routine skill in the art.
 In re Aller, 105 USPQ 233.

 Claims 8-9 and 15 are rejected under 35 U.S.C.
 103 as being unpatentable over Yiournas (U.S. Patent No. 4,276,879, as above) in view of Raidt (U.S. Patent Application Publication No. 2017/0172718).